doortts/MMO-MOUSE/README.md

 	npm install
 	node app.js

-open web browser, then type the address
+open web browser and type the address which you set above

 	http://10.64.164.55:3000